communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/README.md

 4. Add in the details from above to your `credentials` file in the following format:
 ```
-[mhclg]
+[dluhc]
 aws_access_key_id = ...
 aws_secret_access_key = ...
 ``````

-5. Run `aws-vault add mhclg` and enter the keys just added to your `credentials` file as requested.
+5. Run `aws-vault add dluhc` and enter the keys just added to your `credentials` file as requested.

 6. If you are using a Mac you may be prompted to store the credentials in a Keychain - if so it's recommended that you create a custom keychain (in the Keychain Access app) called `aws-vault` to store the keychain item in.
-When creating the item (which will get a name like `aws-vault (mhclg)`) you will need to generate a password.
+When creating the item (which will get a name like `aws-vault (dluhc)`) you will need to generate a password.
 It's recommended that you store this password somewhere secure, e.g. also in Keychain (but not in your new `aws-vault` custom keychain, since then you'd be storing the password inside what the password is for), or in Keeper or an equivalent secrets manager.

-7. You can then run `aws-vault exec mhclg` to launch an aws-vault subshell using the `mhclg` profile/credentials you just set up.
+7. You can then run `aws-vault exec dluhc` to launch an aws-vault subshell using the `dluhc` profile/credentials you just set up.
 When running this command, you maybe asked to enter your MFA code (you will have setup MFA as part of instructions sent to you by MHCLG for accessing your account).
 Then when you run Terraform commands (e.g.
    `terraform apply`) you will automatically be acting as this user, without needing to enter your AWS credentials.
-   If you are a Windows user, you may need to run the command `aws-vault exec mhclg -- bash` or `aws-vault exec mhclg -- powershell` in order to get aws-vault to open a subshell without erroring.
+   If you are a Windows user, you may need to run the command `aws-vault exec dluhc -- bash` or `aws-vault exec dluhc -- powershell` in order to get aws-vault to open a subshell without erroring.

-You can set up other profiles in a similar way (just using a name other than `mhclg`, configuring the profile as necessary in the `config` file, and entering the relevant credentials as necessary in the `credentials` file).
+You can set up other profiles in a similar way (just using a name other than `dluhc`, configuring the profile as necessary in the `config` file, and entering the relevant credentials as necessary in the `credentials` file).
 You may need to do this if you want to complete actions directly on the `meta`, `development`, `staging` and `production` accounts.
 When creating your profiles for this in your `config` file, you will also need to put the `role_arn` to be assumed on that account, e.g.
 ```
-[profile mhclg]
+[profile dluhc]
-mfa_serial=arn:aws:iam::<MHCLG-ACCOUNT-ID>:mfa/<IAM-USERNAME>
+mfa_serial=arn:aws:iam::<DLUHC-ACCOUNT-ID>:mfa/<IAM-USERNAME>
 role_arn=arn:aws:iam::<META-ACCOUNT-ID>:role/<ROLE-NAME>
 region=eu-west-2
 output=json